Smith Museum of Stained Glass Windows at Chicago's Navy Pier is NOW CLOSED

-The museum is home to everything from the windows of a Chicago synagogue to the lush beauty of Tiffany.
+The museum was home to everything from the windows of a Chicago synagogue to the lush beauty of Tiffany.
 Frank Lloyd Wright is represented, and the windows of a humble Chicago bungalow.
 And there's even the full set of the gorgeous Alphose Mucha Four Seasons windows.

-The Smith Museum of Stained Glass Windows is truly a museum without walls, notable not only for its unusual venue and price structure, but for the breadth of its collection and the circumstances under which is was created.
+The Smith Museum of Stained Glass Windows was truly a museum without walls, notable not only for its unusual venue and price structure, but for the breadth of its collection and the circumstances under which is was created.

-The museum represents the collection of Edward Byron (EB) Smith and his wife Maureen.
+The museum represented the collection of Edward Byron (EB) Smith and his wife Maureen.
 Patrons of the arts, and devoted collectors, EB (as he is known to everyone) became interested in stained glass about 35 years ago.
 "This was a high quality art medium that few people besides EB was paying attention," notes Rolf Achilles, curator of the museum.
 "People were collecting paintings but few were collecting stained glass, especially Chicago stained glass."

 The collection grew steadily, but EB was eager to display these luminous pieces so others could enjoy them.
 Finally, in 1994 the Smiths had the opportunity to mount an exhibit at O'Hare Airport.
 "The airport wanted art for the international terminal, something to fill those long empty corridors," explains Achilles.
 The passengers liked it.
 "It was something different and it made it easier for people to enjoy themselves walking through."
 In fact, these 45 pieces became so popular that they are still there today.

 EB still had many more windows, including some that he had given to the Chicago Historical Society that were languishing unseen.
 At the same time, serendipitously reconstruction had begun on the old Navy Pier with the help of the city of Chicago.
 Reminiscent of O'Hare, the huge mega-complex happened to have 900 feet of empty corridor that yearned for something light, and beautiful.